SofiaChar/valohai-parallel-pipelines-api-example/README.md

 - **Monitoring and Completion:** Periodically checks the status of each pipeline, ensuring all are completed before proceeding.

 - **Prediction Execution:** After all pipelines complete, compiles training execution IDs and triggers a prediction execution with a final POST request.

+## Single Pipeline API script
+Creates one large pipeline, the number of nodes is dynamic it depends on the parameters that are passed to the single_pipeline_api.py script.

+- **Flexible Pipeline Setup:** The script creates a flexible pipeline on Valohai, changing the number of steps based on inputs like harbors and epochs.
+It sets up steps for both data preparation and model training, allowing for easy adjustments and scalable training.

+- **Automatic Prediction:** After setting up for data prep and training, the script adds a final step for predictions, linking it to all the training steps.
+This ensures that after training, it automatically moves on to make predictions with the trained models.

 ## Predictions Script
 The _predict.py_ script is designed to automate the prediction process by leveraging trained models and test datasets.
 Here's a quick rundown of its functionality: